Connect with others who understand.

 Engage in an Exercise Program

-Some MyMSTeam members work with a physical therapist or occupational therapist to help strengthen weak leg muscles.
-Physical therapy can help people with MS manage leg weakness by improving strength and balance.
-One member described their experience with physical therapy: “My right leg is so weak that I couldn’t stand up without help or a cane.
+One member described their experience with physical therapy as an MS leg weakness treatment: “My right leg is so weak that I couldn’t stand up without help or a cane.
 I have been going to physical therapy twice a week for three weeks now.
 Physical therapy kicks my butt.
 I am learning to use muscles that I haven’t been able to use in years.
 The object of physical therapy is to make the muscles strong enough that they can help with walking.”

 Another MyMSTeam member was prescribed exercise by their neurologist: “I told my neuro that my legs were getting weaker.
 He just said to keep on walking.
 I use a rollator, which is a walker with wheels and brakes.
 Actually, the more I walk with it, the stronger I get.
 Just keep moving.”

-One MyMSTeam member touts exercise for muscle weakness even when progress might not be obvious: “Exercise, like yoga, walking, and even squats, will help maintain muscle even though it doesn’t feel like there is improvement.”
+One MyMSTeam member touted exercise for muscle weakness even when progress might not be obvious: “Exercise, like yoga, walking, and even squats, will help maintain muscle even though it doesn’t feel like there is improvement.”

 Use Mobility Aids and Disability Placards